Skip to main content

 createInertiaApp()

-For the full manual setup (root template, middleware registration) see the Inertia documentation.
+For manual installation details (root template configuration, middleware registration, etc.), see the Inertia official docs.

 resources/js/